 You may be having problems with air quality inside your home and you might be looking for an air purifier that can help you with certain health problems, such as asthma or allergies.

-However with such a big variety of air purifiers and air sterilisers on the market, it can be difficult to know what to look for, and if they actually do anything in the first place, right?
+However with such a big variety of air purifiers and air ionisers on the market, it can be difficult to know what to look for, and if they actually do anything in the first place, right?

 In general, studies suggest that a good quality air purifier can effectively improve indoor air quality by removing the number of allergens and pollutants in the air, including pollen, pet dander, mould and other particles that may cause symptoms of asthma and allergies.

 However, before taking a closer look at these machines the important thing to note is that an air purifier alone cannot provide an adequate solution to poor indoor air quality and allergy issues.
 It will not remove pollutants and allergens from the floor, carpets, surfaces or curtains.
-It should be combined with regular dusting, mopping and general cleaning.
+Therefore, it should be combined with regular dusting, mopping and general cleaning.

 It is important that before making a purchase you do your own research and that you get the right kind of machine to address air quality issues that are specific to your situation.